-England, 1795: Catherine is a young woman engaged to marry Charles Fengriffen.
-As she moves into his family's manor, she notices an evil presence in the portrait of his grandfather Henry.
-Her suspicions seemingly confirmed when a severed hand attacks her through the picture, Catherine investigates the mystery of the Fengriffen family, discovering a dark haunting.
+England, 1795: Catherine (Beacham) is a young woman engaged to marry Charles Fengriffen (Ogilvy).
+As she moves into his family's manor, she notices an evil presence in the portrait of his grandfather Henry (Lom).
+Her suspicions seemingly confirmed when a severed hand attacks her through the picture, Catherine and psychiatrist Dr Pope (Cushing) investigate the mystery of the Fengriffen family, discovering a dark haunting.

 This film contains examples of:

 - Angry Guard Dog: The Fengriffen estate has two Rottweilers chained near the front entrance.
 One breaks free and attacks Catherine.

 - Big Bad: Silas the Woodsman, the ghost haunting the estate.

 - Curse: There is one placed on the Fengriffen family, that the next virgin bride of a member will be violated, then the family will be destroyed, and anybody who tries to stop it will die.